Angular

 Automatically Send Errors with ErrorHandler

-provider that will automatically send JavaScript errors captured by the Angular's error handler.
+provider that will automatically send JavaScript errors captured by Angular's error handler.

 import { NgModule, ErrorHandler } from "@angular/core";